Returning Abducted Children to Israel

 This article is one in a longer series on the issue of child abduction.
 For more information on the legal procedure for child abduction in Israel, Israeli child abduction laws, how long the process takes, how to choose a child abduction attorney, and more, see the relevant articles.

-Advocate Anat Levi in the law offices of Cohen, Decker, Pex & Brosh specializes in child abduction and family law.
+Advocate Anat Levi from our law offices specializes in child abduction and family law.
 If you seek assistance with returning abducted children to Israel, please contact us.